alukosdev/ccsp/concepts/business/business-responsibilities.md

----
-icon: stop
----

 !!!danger
-This page has not yet been revised for 2022.
+This page is currently queued for revision.
 !!!

-# Business Responsibilities
+# Business Responsibilities*

 ## Responsibilities in the Cloud